Skip to content

 Drug and Alcohol Policy

-Preface College culture nationwide exaggerates the connection between social fun and excess alcohol use.
-This misperception is especially strong in Madison even though well over 60%* of Edgewood College students either abstain or drink in a low-risk manner.
-In other words, most students socialize without drinking in a risky way or without drinking at all.
-Edgewood College expects students who choose to use alcohol to drink in a safe manner.
-Excess drinking is strongly discouraged for its risk to the drinker and for its negative effects on the campus community.
-The College is committed to providing educational programs to promote low-risk use or abstinence, to educate students about the risks of excessive drinking, and to promoting alternatives to excess drinking. *From Edgewood College National College Health Association (NHCA) Survey Fall 2016
+College culture nationwide exaggerates the connection between social fun and excess alcohol and other drug use.
+This misperception is especially strong in Madison.
+At Edgewood College, though, a snapshot survey* revealed that 78% of Edgewood College students reported abstaining from any drug use, including cannabis, and approximately 41% of Edgewood college students reported abstaining from binge drinking over a two-week period.
+In other words, abstaining from drug or alcohol use, especially in high-risk ways, is typical of many Edgewood College students.
+Regarding alcohol usage: as an institution that values the health and wellbeing of its students and community, Edgewood College expects students who choose to use alcohol to drink in a safe and legal manner.
+Excess drinking is strongly discouraged for its risk to the drinker and for its negative effects on the campus community and students’ academic goals.
+The College is committed to providing educational programs to promote low-risk use or abstinence, to educate students about the risks of excessive drinking, and to promoting alternatives to excess drinking.
+Regarding other drug usage: no other drugs have been legalized in the state of Wisconsin.
+Edgewood College expects students to behave in accordance with local, state, and federal laws and is committed to supporting students in their efforts to do so.

 Federal, State, and Local Law Enforcement